Global coordination for phase 1 study success

 Overview

-A pharmaceutical client sought to bring a new product to market in both the EU and the US.
-To support regulatory approval and market entry for a new diabetes therapy, they needed to conduct a comparative study between their product and existing market alternatives from both regions.
-The three-period, three-treatment, six-sequence phase 1 study required sourcing, labelling and distributing the two comparator materials and the new drug materials to the clinical trial site.
-ICON’s Accelerated Pharmaceutical Solutions (APS) team used its network and expertise to ensure the materials were secured and shipped in a timely manner to support the sponsor’s accelerated schedule goals.
+A pharmaceutical client aimed to launch a new diabetes therapy in both the EU and US markets.
+To support regulatory approval and market entry, they needed to conduct a comparative study evaluating their product against existing alternatives from each region.
+The study—a three-period, three-treatment, six-sequence phase 1 trial—required sourcing, labelling, and distributing both comparator drugs and the investigational product to the clinical site.
+ICON’s Accelerated Pharmaceutical Solutions (APS) team leveraged its global network and deep expertise to secure and deliver all materials efficiently, aligning with the sponsor’s ambitious timeline and supporting their accelerated development goals.

 Challenge